What is Collaborative Divorce?

 In collaborative divorce, a team of professionals is brought in to help address the emotional and non-financial aspects of divorce.
 For example, the collaborative team may include financial advisors and mental health professionals who serve as divorce coaches for each spouse and child specialists.
 The goal of all professionals is to educate and support each spouse in exploring settlement options and reaching an agreement that benefits all family members, including the children.
 For this reason, the resulting settlement of a collaborative divorce may be much different than what the law ordinarily prescribes.

-Attorney Kathryn Grigg is a certified collaborative divorce attorney in Madison, Wisconsin.
+Attorneys Kathryn Grigg and Elizabeth Lanzhammer are certified collaborative divorce attorneys in Madison, Wisconsin.